Course leader: Per Svejvig

 No show fee:

-The no-show fee is DKK 1,200 (the price of one ECTS).
-The no-show fee has been introduced due to many late cancellations, thus preventing people from the waiting lists to have a seat at the courses.
+A no-show fee is introduced at the transferable skills courses for course participants who do not show up at the course or cancel their course participation after the course registration deadline – unless they can provide a Doctor’s note.
+The no-show fee will be DKK 1,200 (the price of one ECTS).
+The no-show fee is introduced because of many late cancellations, thus preventing people from the waiting lists to have a seat at the courses.

 - Participation in the course is without cost for PhD students from Aarhus University